zsiller38/Engineering2-Arduino/README.md

 <img src="https://github.com/zsiller38/Engineering2-Arduino/blob/main/images/ButtonCounter.png?raw=true" alt="ButtonCounter" style="width:500px;">

 #### Reflection
 >The project was interesting because we intoduced some new elements like analog write.
 It was very simaler to the counter led we did last year, so it was not that hard.
+I did have some trouble with getting the led to stop anfter the correct number of blink, but by changing the counter starting value I eventually got it.

 ### Potentiometer
 #### Goal